 As with other types of cancer, lip cancer may not always have obvious symptoms in the early stages.
 People sometimes discover that they have lip cancer during a routine visit to their dentist.

 The symptoms of lip cancer can be similar to those of other conditions, so it is important to see a doctor or dentist about any unexplained lesions or bleeding from the lips.
+Even if the person does not have cancer, they may need treatment for an injury or infection.

 A person should consult a doctor or dentist about any unusual changes to their lips or mouth, particularly lumps or other lesions that do not get better on their own.